lethain/staff-eng/src/markdown/guides/finding-the-right-company.md

 If career velocity is your aim, then join a company that, for whatever reason, disproportionately values what you’re good at.
 For example, Fastly valued [Keavy’s API design experience](https://staffeng.com/stories/keavy-mcminn), and Stripe valued [Dmitry’s work on compilers](https://staffeng.com/stories/dmitry-petrashko).
 If there’s a gap matching your particular shape that’s limiting their success, your impact on the company will be uniquely high.

 Well run organizations value you for what you’re good at.
 Less well run companies value you for your identity, for example a culture that views aggression as leadership would indeed promote and center the most aggressive folks, but to their culture’s and team’s detriment.
-Sometimes you’ll find a company that nets you values you appropriately because it values your incidentals without valuing your contributions that you consider to be valuable; that seems like it’ll work out, but generally speaking it’s a recipe for frustration.
+Sometimes you’ll find a company that net values you appropriately because it values your incidentals without valuing your contributions that you consider to be valuable; that seems like it’ll work out, but generally speaking it’s a recipe for frustration.

 ## Meritocrats and Proceduralists

-When you’re trying to identify your company to make the Staff transition, there are a number of company values to consider in your decision.
+When you’re trying to identify your company to make the Staff transition to, there are a number of company values to consider in your decision.
 One that’s particularly important is understanding if the company’s leadership fundamentally subscribes to an exception-heavy “meritocratic” view of the world or a consistency-heavy “proceduralist” view.
 Few companies exist exclusively at one end of this continuum, but most slant heavily in one direction.

 Of course, folks won’t describe themselves in these terms.
 The first style would have called themselves a meritocracy a few years ago.
 Now that the term has fallen out of favor they’d avoid it, but their core beliefs remain intact.
 This style is particularly common in Silicon Valley, is heavily exception driven, and consolidates its efforts feting a small cadre of treasured individuals.
 Generally, in these companies, you’re going to be very successful if you pattern match with whatever they believe high potential looks like.
-You’re like in for a rough ride if you don’t.
+You’re likely in for a rough ride if you don’t.

 Another style of company you’ll find out there, believes that consistency drives fairness.
 They’re the sort that [work the policy rather than the exceptions](https://lethain.com/work-policy-not-exceptions/): they design the clock, set it in motion, watch it tick, and make occasional repairs.
-These companies tend to be more structure-driven and less intuition-driven, which can create wider access to opportunity for more folks, but they can also be rigid bureaucracy whose look on smugly while their machinery grinds an individual down.
+These companies tend to be more structure-driven and less intuition-driven, which can create wider access to opportunity for more folks, but they can also be rigid bureaucracies who look smugly on while their machinery grinds an individual down.

 Inevitably, both meritocrats and proceduralists view their world-view as a moral position, and depending on who you are and who the company’s leadership is, you’ll have a radically different experience.